-Ever had to ride home with your dog after he’d been swimming at the lake?
-Or given your dog a bath, and thought he smelled worse afterwards?
+Ever had to ride home with your dog after they’d been swimming at the lake?
+Or given your dog a bath, and thought they smelled worse afterward?

 Understanding Wet Dog Smell